The Process

 What is a Consumer Proposal?

-A consumer proposal is an offer to compromise or settle your debts with your creditors.
+A consumer proposal is essentially an offer to compromise or settle your debts with your creditors.

-A consumer proposal can be as creative as you are and either extend the payment terms, offer a percentage of your debt, be payable in monthly payments or be paid in a lump sum amount.
-Your unsecured debt must not exceed $250,000.00, and the proposal must be completed within five years.
+The terms of a consumer proposal can be creative and will generally offer a percentage of your debt payable in regular monthly payments.
+Terms can also be negotiated that include escalating payments or a lump sum.
+In order to file a consumer proposal, your unsecured debts excluding your mortgage on your principal residence must not exceed $250,000 and the proposal must be completed within five years.

 Kathy Lenart - Licensed Insolvency Trustee